salva24/CARTopiaX/README.md

 ## Results

-Data about tumor growth and diffrent types of cells population is output in ./output/final_data.csv
+Data about tumor growth and diffrent types of cell populations is output in ./output/final_data.csv

 To visualize the results in paraview use:
 ```bash